money42002/doc.mathwallet.org/docs/en/more.md

 You can use math-js-sdk: [https://github.com/mathwallet/math-js-sdk](https://github.com/mathwallet/math-js-sdk), issue the fullScreen(1) function.
 And we suggest you add a 'Close' button in your dApp, which need to issue fullScreen(0) or close() function.

-### Q. How to get DeviceID through Math SDK?

-You can use math-js-sdk: [https://github.com/mathwallet/math-js-sdk](https://github.com/mathwallet/math-js-sdk), issue the getAppInfo() function.

 ### Q. How to get the current language in the dApp?